-Most visitors come to the church of Santa Maria della Concezione to contemplate exclusively this chapel, which is somewhat reminiscent of the Gothic church of Sedlec in the Czech Republic.
+Most visitors come to the church of St. Mary of the Conception to contemplate exclusively this chapel, which is somewhat reminiscent of the Gothic church of Sedlec in the Czech Republic.

 Alex's Traveler Tip

-The Crypt of the Capuchins in the church of Santa María de la Concepción is a very impressive place.
-That is why it may not be an appropriate visit for very sensitive people.
+The Crypt of the Capuchins of the Church of Santa Maria della Concezione is a place that makes quite an impression.
+That is why it may not be a suitable visit for very sensitive people.

 8. Santa Maria in Cosmedin

-Another of the churches in Rome that should be on your route through the temples of the city is Santa Maria in Cosmedin, famous because inside it is the Mouth of Truth and the glass reliquary that preserves the relics of St. Valentine, the patron saint of lovers.
+Another of the churches in Rome that should be included in your route through the temples of the city is Santa Maria in Cosmedin, famous because inside is the Mouth of Truth and the glass reliquary that preserves the relics of St. Valentine, the patron saint of lovers.

 Two powerful reasons to visit this Romanesque temple of the sixth century A.D. whether you are a religious person or not.
 And is that compared to other churches in the city, this temple has little decoration but still retains very interesting ornaments such as floor mosaics, the baldachin and the choir or the bishop's throne.

 - How to get there: located in Piazza della Bocca della Verità, 18.
-It can be reached by metro, line B, Circo Massimo station.
+You can reach it by metro, line B, Circo Massimo station.

 9. Church of the Gesù

 The Church of the Gesù is located in a very central area of Rome, near Piazza Venezia and the Monument to King Victor Emmanuel II.
-You can take advantage of the visit to the viewpoint of the "Vittoriano" (one of the best views of Rome) to approach this temple, the first of the Society of Jesus that was built in Rome and that originally embodied perfectly the values of the Council of Trent with which it was built.
+You can take advantage of the visit to the viewpoint of the "Vittoriano" (one of the best views of Rome) to approach this temple, the first of the Society of Jesus that was built in Rome and that at first perfectly embodied the values of the Council of Trent with which it was built.

 However, it soon began to change its decoration for a more sumptuous baroque style whose model soon spread to other parts of the world.